Yui-Iida/udacity-05-TravelApp/README.md

 # Weather-Journal App Project

+"Weather-Journal App Project" is the third project of front-end developer nanodegree program on udacity.

 ## Overview

 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

-## Instructions
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+What I have done is:

+- Setup a Node environment with Express
+- Setup a server with GET and POST routes
+- Use the Fetch API with my credentials and userinput to get dynamic data into my app routes
+- Output propeties synamically with JavaScript

-## Extras
+## Copyright

-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+All rights are reserved by Yui Iida.

+Some styles and functions will be added in the future.